danodus/xgsoc/README.md

 ## Simulation

+Notes:
-Note: Only PS/2 keyboard and Xosera (video) devices are currently simulated.
+- Only PS/2 keyboard and Xosera (video) devices are currently simulated
+- Press F12 for reset

 ```
 cd examples/<example name>